Etsitpab/JSM/README.md

 This library intends to provide an easy way to deal with nd-array.
 This implementation has many advantages since
 * it use typed array for fast computation and controled memory comsumption ;
+* parameters consistency is well checked ;
-* it is designed to work with real as well as complex values ;
+* design allows it to work with real as well as complex values ;
 * it is easy to use thanks to the object notation.

 Many modules are developed